BGforgeNet/Fallout2_Party_Orders/README.md

 ## Instalation
 * Download [latest release](https://github.com/BGforgeNet/fallout2-party-orders/releases/latest), unzip into Fallout 2 directory.
-Party_op.ini should go right into Fallout 2 root, gl_ptyop.int into data/scripts.
+Party_op.ini goes right into Fallout 2 root, gl_ptyop.int into data/scripts.
 * The script requires [Sfall](https://github.com/phobos2077/sfall/releases) to function.
 That's ddraw.dll in Fallout 2 root directory.
 If you use killap's Unofficial Patch or Restoration Project, you should already have it.